Skip to content

 Tool parking and tool-plate

-The tip holder mechanism, can be 3D-printed in resin by SLA, or turned in a CNC lathe (with a few operations and tools).
+The tip holder mechanism can be 3D-printed in resin by SLA, or turned in a CNC lathe (with a few operations and tools).
+The 3D-prints are fragile, so we recommend the machined version.

 Tip holder with p1000 tip